- Individual $ 5.00

 Museum Opening Hours:

-11am to 1pm Wednesday, Friday and Saturday.
+10am to 12 noon Wednesday, Friday and Saturday.

 The MuseumThe Moruya Museum houses a collection of furniture, books, artefacts and memorabilia that is intended to show visitors something of the lives of the ordinary people of this community from the middle of the nineteenth century.
 Most items on display were donated by local families.
 The result is an eclectic mix of considerable charm and interest.

-A summary of our Museum Collection Policy is available here in pdf format.
+Our Collection Policy 2020 in pdf format.

 Our Museum Building - The Emmott HouseAbraham Emmott, a migrant from Yorkshire, reached Moruya in 1859 and set up a general store on the verandah of his first home.
 From there he moved to his new Beehive Store in Vulcan Street, and the name of "Emmotts" held good for over a century.